About Adoption Rhode Island

 ARI serves 2000+ individuals each year including more than 350 children each month in a continuum of direct services.
 Furthering our impact, we have reached 800+ child-serving professionals through training and workforce development programs.
 We are curious, innovative and persistent in our desire to deliver effective and efficient outcomes.
 We provide a range of services and supports to children, youth, families and our community.

-We are both excited and proud to share some of the impact we were able to make in 2020, a year filled with challenges and remarkable strength.
+We are both excited and proud to share some of the impact we were able to make this past year with the help and expertise of our ARI staff and community supporters.

 Finding Families for Children